FirelyTeam/firely-docs-firely-server/features_and_tools/pubsub.rst

             "SendLightEvents": false, // If enabled, FS will send out events on changes.
 These events will not contain the complete resource
             "SendFullEvents": false, // If enabled, FS will send out events on changes.
 These events will contain the complete resource
-            "PollingIntervalSeconds": 5, // How often Firely Server will be polling the DB for changes "MaxPublishBatchSize": 1000 // The maximum amount of resources changes that can be sent in a single message }
+            "PollingIntervalSeconds": 5, // How often Firely Server will be polling the DB for changes "MaxPublishBatchSize": 1000 // The maximum amount of resource changes that can be sent in a single message }
     },

 Message types and formats
 -------------------------

 To establish communication between Firely Server and other applications the parties must share the same contract.
-Every message in PubSub contains data which can logically be split into two groups: an envelope and the actual payload.
+Every message in PubSub contains data that can logically be split into two groups: an envelope and the actual payload.
 This section describes both parts.

-Message envelope
+Message Envelope
 ^^^^^^^^^^^^^^^^

 Firely Server uses a framework called MassTransit to interact with a message broker.
 If you want to integrate with Firely Server using PubSub, it is important that your messages are compatible with MassTransit.
 You can achieve this either by using a MassTransit library for your programming language (available for .NET) or by making sure the messages your application sends and consumes use the same schema as messages created by MassTransit.

-MassTransit envelops original domain-specific message payload and adds extra service information required for proper routing of messages and some other helpful features.
+MassTransit envelops the original domain-specific message payload and adds extra service information required for the proper routing of messages and some other helpful features.

 For additional documentation on enveloping, please refer to the `MassTransit documentation page <https://masstransit.io/documentation/concepts/messages#message-headers>`_.